 Part 1: Cost recovery arrangements

 This guide has been prepared for owners and operators of offshore installations and others who may be interested in how the cost recovery scheme operates.
 It provides information on the scope and nature of the activities undertaken by HSE and HSE activity relating to the Offshore Safety Directive Regulator Competent Authority functions for which costs are recovered.
 It also explains how the costs recovered are calculated.
-This edition shows the hourly fee for 2016/17.
+This edition shows the hourly fee from 1 April 2023.

 What is cost recoverable?

 HSE will recover the cost of work associated with assessment of safety cases under the Offshore Installations (Safety Case) Regulations 2005 (SCR05), the Offshore Installations (Offshore Safety Directive) (Safety Case etc.) Regulations 2015 (SCR2005) and for enforcement of the relevant statutory provisions (RSPs), that is, those health and safety provisions which apply to offshore installations or to activities on, or in connection with, them.